devchat-ai/devchat-vscode/README.md

 While some complex customization demands of enterprises have turned tool adaptation into tar pits, hands-on enthusiasts are busily engaged in various personalized tasks.
 Every dev team has its own character and deserves tailored AI services, and implementing these shouldn’t be arduous.

-We’ve built the DevChat open-source community to help every developer effortlessly cross the last mile of AI productivity!
+We’ve built the DevChat open-source community to help every developer effortlessly cross the last mile of LLM productivity!

 ## Core Features